1979 oil crisis: United States

-The amount of oil sold in the United States in 1979 was only 3.5 percent less than the record set for oil sold the previous year.
+In 1979, the amount of oil sold in the United States was only 3.5 percent less than the record set for oil sold in 1978.
 A telephone poll of 1,600 American adults conducted by the Associated Press and NBC News and released in early May 1979 found that only 37 percent of Americans thought the energy shortages were real, nine percent were not sure, and 54 percent thought the energy shortages were a hoax.

 Many politicians proposed gas rationing.
 One such proponent was Harry Hughes, Governor of Maryland, who proposed odd-even rationing (only people with an odd-numbered license plate could purchase gas on an odd-numbered day), as was used during the 1973 Oil Crisis.
 Several states implemented odd-even gas rationing, including California, Pennsylvania, New York, New Jersey, Oregon, and Texas.
 Coupons for gasoline rationing were printed but were never actually used during the 1979 crisis.

-On July 15, 1979, President Carter outlined his plans to reduce oil imports and improve energy efficiency in his "Crisis of Confidence" speech (sometimes known as the "malaise" speech).
+On July 15, 1979, President Carter outlined his plans to reduce oil imports and improve energy efficiency in his "Crisis of Confidence" speech, sometimes known as the "malaise" speech.
 In the speech, Carter encouraged citizens to do what they could to reduce their use of energy.
 He had already installed water tank heating solar panels on the roof of the White House and a wood-burning stove in the living quarters.
-However, the panels were removed in 1986, reportedly for roof maintenance, during the administration of his successor, Ronald Reagan.
+The panels were removed in 1986, reportedly for roof maintenance, during the administration of his successor, Ronald Reagan.

-A speech Carter gave in April 1977 argued the oil crisis was "the moral equivalent of war".
+A speech Carter gave in April 1977 argued that the oil crisis was "the moral equivalent of war".
 In November 1979, Iranian revolutionaries seized the American Embassy, and Carter imposed an embargo on Iranian oil.
 In January 1980, he issued the Carter Doctrine, declaring: "An attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States".
 Additionally, as part of his administration's efforts at deregulation, Carter proposed removing price controls that had been imposed by the Richard Nixon administration before the 1973 crisis.
 Carter agreed to remove price controls in phases.
-They were finally fully dismantled in 1981 under Reagan.
+They were fully dismantled in 1981 under Reagan.
 Carter also said he would impose a windfall profit tax on oil companies.
 While the regulated price of domestic oil was kept to $6 a barrel, the world market price was $30.

 In 1980, the U.S. government established the Synthetic Fuels Corporation to produce an alternative to imported fossil fuels.

 When the price of West Texas Intermediate crude oil increased 250 percent between 1978 and 1980, the oil-producing areas of Texas, Oklahoma, Louisiana, Colorado, Wyoming, and Alaska began experiencing an economic boom and population inflows.

-According to one study, individuals who were between the ages of 15 and 18 during the 1979 oil crisis were substantially less likely to use cars once they were in their mid-30s.
+According to a 2019 study, individuals who were between the ages of 15 and 18 during the 1979 oil crisis were substantially less likely to use cars once they were in their mid-30s.